7 Grim Realities Your 2nd Offense OWI in Wisconsin Makes You Face

 Depending on when and how you obtained your first OWI in Wisconsin, you may not have had to deal with an ignition interlock device.
 However, if you are convicted of an OWI 2nd offense in Wisconsin, then you will have to install a breathalyzer in your car (also called an ignition interlock device or IID).
 That device will be on any vehicle titled or registered in your name as well as any vehicle you operate for a minimum of one year.
 Aside from the inconvenience and embarrassment that comes with having an ignition interlock device installed in your vehicle, there is also a very real financial burden.

 Most ignition interlock device installers in Wisconsin will charge at least $1,000.00 for a year of service per vehicle.
-Sometimes, depending upon your vehicle make or model and various other factors, $1,000.00 can easily turn into $2,000.00 or more.
+Sometimes, depending on your vehicle make or model and various other factors, $1,000.00 can easily turn into $2,000.00 or more.
 This means if you have multiple vehicles, you may be required to pay for and install multiple ignition interlock devices.
-Having an ignition interlock device installed is not only a requirement for you to apply for an occupational license after a conviction, but can also be a requirement for you to be allowed to serve a sentence in Huber, depending on your county.
+Having an ignition interlock device installed is not only a requirement for you to apply for an occupational license after a conviction but can also be a requirement for you to be allowed to serve a sentence in Huber, depending on your county.

-It is a crime under Wisconsin law for a person who is under an ignition interlock device requirement to operate any motor vehicle without an ignition interlock device installed.
+It is a crime under Wisconsin law for a person who is under an ignition interlock device required to operate any motor vehicle without an ignition interlock device installed.
 While there are a few notable exceptions able to be argued by a knowledgeable and skilled defense attorney, keep in mind you will be subjected to additional charges and an entirely new court process.
 Failure to install an ignition interlock device in your vehicle can result in additional criminal charges that carry additional potential jail time, fines, and driver’s license revocation time.

 7. Your prohibited alcohol concentration after your second offense will turn into .02%.